KillrVideo/killrvideo.github.io/src/site/docs/guides/service-discovery.md

 where to talk to the Video Catalog service?
 There are really two parts to the common way of solving this problem:

-1. Service Registration: We need well-known location and some mechanism to register the location of services.
+1. Service Registration: We need a well-known location and some mechanism to register the location of services.
 1. Service Discovery: We need some way to query the location of services.